ohbadiah/nickmcavoy-dotcom/content/posts/2015-04-16-leviticus-and-slavery.markdown

 Psalm 19:7-9
 </pre>

-Indeed, I think even the translators of the ESV get squeamish about it.
+Indeed, it might even appear that the translators of the ESV get squeamish about it.

 <!-- MORE -->

-Check out their translation of chapter 25:
+Check out their translation of chapter 25:39-43:

 <pre class="prose">
 If your brother becomes poor beside you and sells himself to you, you shall not make him serve as a slave: he shall be with you as a hired servant and as a sojourner.
 He shall serve with you until the year of jubilee.
 Then he shall go out from you, he and his children with him, and go back to his own clan and return to the possession of his fathers.
 For they are my servants,<sup>1</sup> whom I brought out of the land of Egypt; they shall not be sold as slaves.
 You shall not rule over him ruthlessly but shall fear your God.